Add a SharePoint Online source

 Note

 This permission only grants permission to crawl site content.
-The site content that’s actually crawled and indexed depends on your source Content to Include setting.
+The site content that’s actually crawled and indexed is determined by your source Content to index settings.

 Sites.Selected